 The following post was first published in OB/GYN News.

-Dr. Cohen is the director of the Center for Women’s Mental Health at Massachusetts General Hospital in Boston, which provides information about reproductive mental health.
-He has been a consultant to manufacturers of antidepressant medications and is the principal investigator of the National Pregnancy Registry for Atypical Antipsychotics, which receives support from the manufacturers of those drugs.
-To comment, e-mail him at email@example.com.
-Scan this QR code or go to obgynnews.com to view similar columns.
+Dr. Cohen is the director of the Center for Women’s Mental Health at Massachusetts General Hospital in Boston, which provides information about reproductive mental health at www.womensmentalhealth.org.
+He is a consultant to manufacturers of antidepressant medications.
+He was an author of the NEJM study, which was funded by the U.S. Agency for Healthcare Research and Quality and the National Institutes of Health.